The biggest winners from the Rugby World Cup 2023

 2023 was a mixed tournament for tier two sides.
 At the lower end, you had the dreadful World Cups of both Romania and Nambia, who as our columnist Chris Hewett worked out in a recent column suffered average losing margins of 72-8 and 64-9 respectively.

 But at the top end, nations like Portugal came into their own in the competition.
-From having not played in even the second tier of European international rugby for three years when the last World Cup came around, Os Lobos are now the nation that advocates of promotion and relegation from the Six Nations are attaching their colours to.
+From having not played in even the second tier of European international rugby for three years when the last World Cup came around, Os Lobos are now the nation that advocates of and relegation from the Six Nations are attaching their colours to.
 Indeed, it is manifestly true that Portugal outperformed perennial Six Nations losers Italy at this World Cup.

-It could be reasonably argued that Italy's pool games against tier one nations were a lot harder, against the two pre-tournament favourites France and New Zealand, compared with Portugal's against and .
+It could be reasonably argued that Italy’s pool games against tier one nations were a lot harder, against the two pre-tournament favourites France and New Zealand, compared with Portugal’s against and Australia.
 Italy also won both their games against tier two sides, something Portugal failed to do.

 However, the Italians’ pathetic -132 points difference in huge defeats against Les Bleus and the All Blacks, compared with Portugal’s -40 against Wales and the , leaves Os Lobos having clearly performed the better against tier one sides.

-And though Portugal only managed a draw and win against Georgia and Fiji respectively compared to two Azzurri wins against Namibia and Uruguay, it's hard to argue that those two Portugal games weren't vastly more difficult, and even harder to see how a ragged Italian team could beat the Flying Fijians at the moment.
+And though Portugal only managed a draw and win against Georgia and Fiji respectively compared to two Azzurri wins against Namibia and , it’s hard to argue that those two Portugal games weren’t vastly more difficult, and even harder to see how a ragged Italian team could beat the Flying Fijians at the moment.

-Of all the nations still stuck in the second rung of World Rugby's ridiculous tier structure, Portugal outperformed pre-tournament expectations to the most impressive degree and played an excellent brand of rugby which made each of their games hugely entertaining.
+Of all the nations still stuck in the second rung of ‘s ridiculous tier structure, Portugal outperformed pre-tournament expectations to the most impressive degree and played an excellent brand of rugby which made each of their games hugely entertaining.
 As well as their victory against Fiji, they also won the adoration of millions of rugby fans worldwide.

 Keep an eye out for the three biggest losers at the Rugby World Cup 2023, which will be out tomorrow, Friday 3rd November.